HopkinsIDD/IDSpatialStats/README.md

 ### Troubleshooting

-For general questions, contact package maintainers John Giles (giles@jhu.edu) or Justin Lessler (justin@jhu.edu).
+For general questions, contact package maintainers Justin Lessler (jlessler@unc.edu) or John Giles (jrgiles@uw.edu).

 To report bugs or problems with documentation, please go to the [Issues](https://github.com/HopkinsIDD/IDSpatialStats/issues) page associated with this GitHub page and click *new issue*.